I'm Tracking My Dog's Walk to Mordor - On the Blockchain

 The whole project sits on three layers, and none of them have a single point of failure:

 Every version of the site is permanently preserved on Arweave.
-Each deployment is a snapshot in time, and none are ever lost.
-In 10 years, every walk Finn ever took will still be there.
-Every kilometer, every leg of the journey toward Mordor, frozen in time on a network that doesn’t need me to keep it alive.
+Each deployment is a snapshot in time.
+In 10 years, every walk Finn ever took will still be there, on a network that doesn’t need me to keep it alive.

 The tradeoffs are real

 For a commercial product, I wouldn’t choose this stack.
-But for a personal archive — a journal of my dog’s life that I want to exist beyond any single service, any single company, any single payment cycle — it’s exactly right.
+But for a personal archive, a journal of my dog’s life that I want to outlast any single service or payment cycle, it’s exactly right.

 This is what Web3 was supposed to be about

-A small, personal project about a dog walking to Mordor, built on infrastructure that makes it genuinely, mathematically, permanently mine.
-No landlords.
-No terms of service.
-No monthly invoices.
+A small, personal project about a dog walking to Mordor, built on infrastructure that makes it mathematically, permanently mine.
+No landlords, no terms of service.
 Just a wallet, a key, and a dog who has no idea he’s on an epic quest.

 Want to try this yourself?
 I put together a ready-to-go prompt you can paste into Claude Code or Cursor.
-It scaffolds a complete Vue 3 + Vite + Tailwind project with Arweave deployment and ENS domain setup — everything you need to ship a permanent, decentralized website in an afternoon.
+It scaffolds a Vue 3 + Vite + Tailwind project with Arweave deployment and ENS domain setup.

 No crypto experience required.
 The README walks you through everything from installing Bun to connecting your ENS domain.

-• An Ethereum wallet (Rabby or MetaMask) with a small amount of ETH (~$1 worth is plenty)
+You’ll need Bun, an Ethereum wallet (Rabby or MetaMask) with a small amount of ETH (~$1 worth is plenty, ~$6 if you want an ENS domain), and optionally an ENS domain from app.ens.domains.

-The total cost?
-A few cents for Arweave storage, and whatever your ENS name costs to register.
-That’s it.
-Forever.
+The total cost: a few cents for Arweave storage, and whatever your ENS name costs to register.